Annamila First Nations Foundation supports First Nations led initiatives by gifting and bringing people together.

 Country And Culture

-Projects in this stream must have as their main outcome a sustainable benefit related to caring for Country, supporting cultural practice, renewal or cultural education and development of First Peoples artforms.
-Our thematic priority for 2023/24 are cultural expression and cultural governance.
+Projects in this stream must have as their main outcome a sustainable benefit related to caring for Country, supporting cultural practice, renewal or cultural education and development of First Peoples art forms.

 Healing And Wellbeing